 13. California State University Los Angeles

-They made the news when they mishandled a speaking engagement featuring Ben Shapiro, a conservative when they offset the cost for security at the event on their students and requested a panel which was composed of opposing speakers.
+They made the news when they mishandled a speaking engagement featuring Ben Shapiro, a conservative, when they offset the cost of security at the event on their students and requested a panel that was composed of opposing speakers.

 12. Black Hills State University

 Black Hills State University has an undergraduate population of 4,000 students.
 They were listed as the twelfth worst school in the nation because of their negative return on investment figure of -$24,000.
-The total cost of attendance for a bachelor’s degree is $72,400 and students amass a loan debt of $25,400 on average.
+The total cost of attendance for a bachelor’s degree is $72,400, and students amass a loan debt of $25,400 on average.
 It’s obvious that graduates are not making enough money upon graduation to justify attendance at this university.

 11. Nazarene Bible College

 It’s a private religious institution, and students who graduate with a degree from Nazarene Bible College must fight for the few teaching jobs for college instructors in the field of Philosophy, and many of these positions are offered to part-time adjunct professors who don’t qualify for full-time compensation and benefits.
-Only ten percent of the faculty at this college are working full-time, and RateMyProfessor gives the school a 0.0 for faculty ratings.
+Only ten percent of the faculty at this college are working full-time.
+RateMyProfessors.com has given it an overall quality score of 2.6.

 9. California State University at Long Beach

 Students who want to make a statement against racism are not allowed to do so.
 Students who were of a minority group were forced to close a play that made fun of the racial stereotyping that happens in society.
 This college is big on shutting down free speech.

-*8. Georgetown University
+8. Grambling State University

-7. Stratford University
+7. University of Michigan Flint

 6. University of the District of Columbia

-This university is located in Washington, DC in the urban district.
+The University of the District of Columbia is located in Washington, DC in the urban district.
 It’s a public institution founded in 1976 with an undergraduate population of just under 3,900.
-The graduation rate is only 32 percent with an annual cost of $23,000 for in-state students and $29,600 for out of state.
+The graduation rate is only 12 percent, with an annual cost of $23,000 for in-state students and $29,600 for out of state.

 5. Shaw University

-Students leave with an average debt of $28,000 with an annual cost for attendance at $24,638. the median starting income for graduates is $36,900 per year.
-Shaw is ranked at a horribly low number 1774 out of 1779 colleges in America, making it one of the top six worst choices.
+Students leave with an average debt of $28,000, with an annual cost for attendance at $24,638. the median starting income for graduates is $36,900 per year.
+Shaw is ranked at a horribly low number, 1774 out of 1779 colleges in America, making it one of the top worst choices.

 4. Fayetteville State University